Washers & Dryers

 Normal Winter Behavior

-• Dry times running 10–15 minutes longer than summer
+• Dry times running 10–15 minutes longer than in summer

 • Slight increase in warmth around the dryer during operation